 - Loss of feeling in your body

-- Paralysis your arms or legs
+- Paralysis of your arms or legs

 If you experience these symptoms, you need immediate emergency attention.
 Paramedics will try to stabilize your neck with a neck brace and backboard.
 By immobilizing your neck, paramedics can reduce the risk of a spinal cord injury.

-What Complications Can Result from a Neck Fracture?
+What Complications Can Result From A Neck Fracture?

 The forces that produce neck fractures can also cause:

 Compression of your disks can cause them to herniate.
 When you fracture a cervical vertebra, you can also damage the disk next to it.
 Even after your vertebra heals, the damaged disk can press on the nearest nerve root, causing pain and other symptoms.